1. Who wrote the First Letter to the Corinthians?

 2.5.2.
 In various places in 1 Corinthians, Paul describes his central role in the founding the church in Corinth.
 In 1 Cor 1:14-17; 2:1-5; 3:10; 4:12-13a; 9:12-18; 16:15, what does he say about his experience in Corinth as the founder of the church?

 Paul describes his work in Corinth as that of one who lays a foundation upon which other would build; his aim, in other words, was to found a church and then move on, leaving the church in the hands of others (3:10).
 He concedes that he came to Corinth "in weakness and in fear and in much trembling," which implies that he lacked sufficient self-confidence for the task before him and that this was evident to those who heard him.
 In addition, his preaching was not impressive by standards of ancient rhetoric: "not with the eloquence of superior wisdom."
 Nevertheless, his message came to them "in a demonstration of the Spirit and with power."
 This probably means, not only that the Spirit was at work among his hearers convincing them that his words were the word of God, but also that that signs accompanied Paul's preaching (2:1-5).
 In 9:12-18, Paul says that while in Corinth he made a decision to take no financial support from the fledgling church; rather he says that he worked hard with his own hands (4:12).
 The first converts in Achaia, by which Paul probably means Corinth, were those of the household of Stephanus (16:15), whom Paul also baptized (1:16).
 He also mentions that he baptized Crispus and Gaius (1:14-15).
-Paul adds, however, that he did not baptize too many of his Corinthian converts, because he saw his task to be that of preaching the gospel (1:17).
+Paul adds, however, that he did not baptize too many of his Corinthian converts, because he saw his task to be that of preaching the good news (1:17).

 2.5.3.
 Based on some clues from 1 Corinthians, it is clear that Paul's relationship with the Corinthians has deteriorated since he founded the church.
 How do 1 Cor 1:12; 4:3, 6, 18-20; 9:1-11; 10:29-30; 14:37 indicate that some of the Corinthians are ambivalent towards or even somewhat hostile to Paul?